Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

 A list of domain URLs for CORS validation.
 You must enclose the URLs in double quotes and separate them with commas.

 Listed domains can access the node using HTTP REST API calls.
 If your client interacts with Teku using a browser app (such as a block explorer), add the client domain to the list.

 The default is `none`.
 If you don't list any domains, browser apps can't interact with your Teku node.

 :::tip

 For testing and development purposes, use `*` to accept requests from any domain.
-We don’t recommend accepting requests from any domain for production environments.
+We don't recommend accepting requests from any domain for production environments.

 :::